 Formatting.

-The Distinct Values option in Table creation removes duplicate values based on the combination of all columns.
+The Distinct Values option in the Table creation type removes duplicate values based on the combination of all columns.

-Note: it does not work if there is a column with unique values, such as ID.
+Note: It does not work if there are columns with unique values such as ID.

 .gif;